OpenEvalProject/evals/manuscripts/elife-59696/v2/manuscript.md

 List of Mouse primers used in this study:

-## Chromatin immunoprecipitation (ChIP)
+### Chromatin immunoprecipitation (ChIP)

 BM1 cells were crosslinked with 1% formaldehyde for 10 min at 37°C and quenched with 125 mM glycine for 1 min.
 Cells were sheared in buffer including 0.1% SDS, 50 mM Tris-HCl (pH 7.6), I mM EDTA (pH8.0), 0.002% Triton X-100, supplemented with PMSF and protease inhibitor.
 Lysates were sonicated using Bioruptor in total four cycles (30 s on/30 s off each cycle).
 Sonicated chromatin was incubated with antibody (rabbit polyclonal anti-Bach1 (A1-6)) or normal rabbit serum conjugated with Dynabeads protein A/G for 150 mins at 4°C. Beads were washed twice for five mins each time with RIPA buffer (10 mM Tris-HCl pH7.6, 1 mM EDTA, 0.1% SDS, 0.1% NaDOC, 1% Triton X-100); RIPA buffer supplemented with 0.3M NaCl, LiCl buffer (0.21 M LiCl, 0.5% NP-40, 0.5% NaDOC) and TE buffer plus 0.2% Triton X-100.
 Next, beads were washed once with TE buffer for five mins.
 Beads were eluted in buffer including 0.003% SDS, 10 mM Tris-HCl (pH8.0) and 1 mM EDTA (pH 8.0), 0.1 mg/ml Proteinase K for 4 hr at 65°C. ChIP-DNA was purified by AMPure XP.
 To prepare for ChIP-seq, sonication step was optimized to 30 cycles and confirmed size chromatin fragments between 150 and 300 bp.
 ChIP-DNA samples were used to prepare DNA library and sequence as described (Sato et al., 2020).
 ChIP-DNA samples were used to prepare DNA library and sequence as described (Sato et al., 2020).

 List of Human primers used for the ChIP assay quantitative RT-PCR:

-## Mouse studies
+### Mouse studies

 Mice were procured and housed by the Animal Resources Center and handled according to the Institutional Animal Care and Use Committee at the University of Chicago.
 Athymic nude mice were purchased from Harlan Sprague Dawley and C57Bl/6 mice were purchased from the Jackson Laboratories.

 For primary tumor growth experiments, 2 × 106 BM1 cells or 5 × 105 LMB cells were injected orthotopically near the mammary fat pad of athymic nude or C57Bl/6 mice, respectively.
 Tumor growth was monitored over time by caliper measurements of the width and length of tumors.
-Tumor volumes were calculated with the formula:volume=π6×width2×length
+Tumor volumes were calculated with the formula:

+$$
+volume=\frac{\pi}{6}\timeswidth^{2}\timeslength
+$$

 The mice were sacrificed when the tumors reached approximately 1 cm3.